 Unlike a fire-resistant metal roof, wooden shakes can be a fire hazard.
 If you live in a high fire-risk area, expect to pay a lot to insure your roof because of fire risk.

 Roofing Installation You Can Trust

 Now you can answer the question, “what is a shake roof?”
 If you’ve decided to install a shake roof, call Nelson Contracting for professional roofing installation.
-We’re proud to serve Lincoln, NE, and the surrounding area.
+We’re proud to serve Lincoln, Omaha and the surrounding area.
 We also offer roofing repair and replacement services.

 Don’t hesitate to call us at (402) 464-2418 for a free estimate.